Skip to main content

 The Solution

-I became John’s boots on the ground in Austin, overseeing every step of the process.
-This included:
+I became John’s boots on the ground in Austin, overseeing every step of the process:

-Coordinating the removal, storage, or sale of personal property and vehicles from the residence with trust vendors
+• Coordinating the removal, storage, or sale of personal property and vehicles from the residence with trusted vendors

-Managing the tenant situation in the second house and preparing it for sale which had the potential for significant legal and financial risks
+• Managing the tenant situation in the second house and preparing it for sale

-Securing and inventorying assets in the plumbing warehouse, including work trucks and materials with trusted vendors
+• Securing and inventorying assets in the plumbing warehouse, including work trucks and materials

 The Outcome

-All properties and assets were handled efficiently, with each sale or transition completed in a way that preserved the estate’s value and gave piece of mind.
+All properties and assets were handled efficiently, with each sale or transition completed in a way that preserved the estate’s value.
 John was able to fulfill his role as executor, bring closure to the estate, and avoid the expense and disruption of repeated cross-country travel.
-Most importantly, he expressed relief and gratitude that everything was handled professionally and with care, allowing him to focus on honoring his brother’s memory rather than being overwhelmed by the logistics.

 The Situation

-After the devastating loss of her brother, our client was appointed to administer his estate.
+After the devastating loss of her brother, Julia was appointed to administer his estate.
 Among her many responsibilities, the most difficult decision was what to do with the family home.
 The property had significant damage and years of deferred maintenance, making it a prime target for aggressive investor offers.

 The Challenge